CopelandMIT/RADARTreePose/data_scripts/key_times_to_frames_notebooks/README.md

-### README for `scripts/pipelines` Directory
+### README for `data_scripts/key_times_to_frames_notebooks` Directory

 #### Purpose
-The `pipelines` directory contains end-to-end pipelines that automate the processing of data to produce key timestamps and frames, which are essential for data loading and analysis.
-These pipelines streamline the workflow of generating important event markers, start and end times, and frame indexes for different movement events in the dataset.
+The `key_times_to_frames_scripts` directory contains pipelines that streamline the workflow of generating important event markers, start and end times, and frame indexes for different movement events in the dataset.

 #### Scope
 The scripts and notebooks in this directory provide a unified way to generate and save start/end times, frame indexes, and other key timestamps, enabling efficient data loading and facilitating model training that depends on these markers.